 Most individuals have significant improvement in eye alignment with one surgery.
 Occasionally the surgery is only partially successful, or changes in ocular alignment may occur over time after initially successful surgery.
 Additional surgery may be indicated.
-Correction of double vision may be improved with the use of prism glasses.
+Correction of residual double vision may be improved with the use of prism glasses.

 Discomfort after eye muscle surgery is usually not severe.
 Headache, pulling sensation with eye movement and foreign body sensation in the eye are the most common complaints.
 These symptoms typically last only several days.
 Over-the-counter pain medication often reduces the discomfort, although stronger medication is sometimes prescribed.
 Most patients return to full activity in several days.
 Some surgeons limit swimming and heavy physical activity for up to several weeks after surgery.